 Starting an Exercise Routine

 I know what you’re thinking.
 Because I thought the same things too.
 Every week it was, “Eh, I’ll start again on Monday”.
 And then Monday would roll around, I’d eat something I shouldn’t have or I made an excuse on why I couldn’t exercise.
 And pretty soon it was Friday again and I was making the promise to myself that I’d restart on Monday.

 But that Monday never came.
 Months went by.
 I started backtracking.
 A few pounds crept back on.
 My clothes didn’t fit and everything was snug in all the wrong places.
 But even worse, I felt terrible.
 I had no energy.
 My body hurt.
 I felt yucky inside and out.
 My motivation was totally gone.
 And I just didn’t even know where to start.

 One thing I’ve learned about starting back into a diet and exercise program is that nobody can force it on you.
 YOU have to be ready.
 YOU have to be committed to it.
 Otherwise you’re just going to drag your feet, make excuses and eventually quit.
 When I’ve felt pressured to work out, I won’t do it (just out of spite sometimes!)

 Maybe you’re not ready today.
 Maybe you’re not ready this Monday.
 But one of these Mondays, you’ll be ready.
-And these are the things I learned in those first 30 days of exercising when I was starting my exercise routine.
+I felt motivated enough after the first 30 days to go to 100 days in a row.
+And I’ll not done yet!
+These are the things I learned in those first 30 days of exercising when I was starting my exercise routine.
 Maybe they’ll help you on your fitness journey!